57blocks/website-article/articles/What Makes a Good Vector Database/README.md

 **Example**

-The following example creates a collection named example-collection from an index named example-index. and create an index named example-test from the collection named example-collection
+The following example creates a collection named example-collection from an index named example-index and create an index named example-test from the collection named example-collection.

 ```python
 pinecone.create_collection("example-collection", "example-index")